dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 <li> Set aside regular times to work and set specific goals for each time period.
 Plan in extra time for certain approaches, such as writing an outline before writing a paper. </li>
 <li> Try to identify the types of things you do to procrastinate, and eliminate one type at a time. </li>
 </ol>
-For more information on how to improve your time management, click <a href="http://srl.daacs.net/managing_time.html">here</a>.
+For more information on how to improve your time management, <a href="http://srl.daacs.net/managing_time.html">click here</a>.
 <br>
 <br>
 </div>